 Depending on the nature of the disruption, students may not be able to complete these learning experiences in person.
 Much depends on the conditions at the placement site.
-For internships in particular, it’s a good idea to explore whether an on-site internship can be converted to a virtual one.
+For internships in particular, it’s a good idea to explore whether an on-site internship can be converted to a virtual one, at least during the campus disruption period.
 For field and clinical placements, check in at the department and/or college level for specific guidance.

 How do students find out about safety protocols for in-person classes?